lightos/sqli-testing-framework/README.md

 - [ ] HTML report generation
 - [ ] CI/CD integration

-## Security Notice
+## Disclaimer

-This framework contains **intentionally vulnerable code** for educational and testing purposes.
+> **WARNING: This framework is for authorized security testing and educational purposes only.**

-**DO NOT:**
+This repository contains:

-- Deploy the vulnerable app to production
+- Intentionally vulnerable code
+- SQL injection payloads and techniques
+- Tools that can be used to compromise database systems

+**You MUST:**

+- Only use this framework against systems you own or have explicit written authorization to test
+- Ensure all testing is performed in isolated environments
+- Comply with all applicable laws and regulations

+**You MUST NOT:**

-- Expose the vulnerable app to untrusted networks
+- Deploy the vulnerable application to production or public networks
 - Use these techniques against systems without authorization
+- Use this framework for malicious purposes

+The authors are not responsible for any misuse or damage caused by this framework.
+By using this software, you agree to use it responsibly and ethically.

+## Related Projects

+- [SQL Injection Knowledge Base](https://github.com/WebsecLabs/sql-injection-knowledge-base) - Comprehensive documentation of SQL injection techniques that this framework validates

 ## License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.